-Adhesive capsulitis is more commonly known as frozen shoulder, and with good reason: It can render your shoulder so stiff, it’s almost impossible to button your shirt — that is, if you aren’t in too much pain to get dressed in the first place.
-In general, frozen shoulder can come on after an injury to your shoulder or a bout with another musculo-skeletal condition such as tendinitis or bursitis.
+Adhesive capsulitis is more commonly known as frozen shoulder, and with good reason: It can render your shoulder so stiff, that it’s almost impossible to button your shirt — that is, if you aren’t in too much pain to get dressed in the first place.
+In general, a frozen shoulder can come on after an injury to your shoulder or a bout with another musculoskeletal condition such as tendinitis or bursitis.
 Quite often its cause can’t be pinpointed.
-Nonetheless, any condition that causes you to refrain from moving your arm and using your shoulder joint can put you at risk for developing frozen shoulder.
+Nonetheless, any condition that causes you to refrain from moving your arm and using your shoulder joint can put you at risk of developing frozen shoulder.

 Physical therapy exercises for frozen shoulder focus on controlling pain and getting movement back to normal through physical therapy.
 When trying out the exercises below please perform them to your tolerance.
 If you experience pain – stop immediately.

-Exercises for Frozen Shoulder
+Exercises For A Frozen Shoulder